cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 3. When you find users you fetch a lot of data you don't need!
 4. ...

 So what's the problem here?
 You want to do your job, and receiving so many comments makes you feel like you don't know jack.
-Then after you implement them you realize that your code grows and grows and if another developer wants to read your methods he will have a hard time because it's simply too much.
+Then, after you implement them you realize that your code grows and grows and if another developer wants to read your methods he will have a hard time because it's simply too much.
 What if later on you want to send some Push Notifications, or other stuff, a method can grow to 200 lines?
 Unacceptable.